shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-This technique avoids the need for JavaScript, keeping the code lightweight and improving performance.
-We'll leverage CSS's `clip-path` property and some clever calculations to achieve the desired effect.
+This avoids the need for JavaScript, making it lightweight and efficient.
+The technique relies on cleverly using the `clip-path` property and an `::before` pseudo-element.

-**Description of the Styling:**
+## Description of the Styling

-This method uses a circle as the base, then applies a `clip-path` to reveal only a portion of the circle, simulating progress.
-The size of the revealed portion is controlled by a single CSS variable, allowing for easy modification of the progress percentage.
-We utilize rotations and transforms to create the visual effect of a filling circle.
+This styling creates a circular progress bar that fills dynamically based on a percentage value.
+The progress bar itself is a simple circle, with a portion of it "clipped" away to reveal a background color, creating the effect of a progress indicator.
+The percentage is controlled by a custom property (`--progress`) which can be easily adjusted.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>